scottcolfer/scottcolfer.github.io/_posts/2017-08-15-discovery-retro-themes.md

 ### Teams expressed a desire for more guidance on discovery

 Despite relying on their professional experience, teams expressed a desire for more guidance.
-This is a tricky one to draw conclusions from and deserves more digging but an early assumption is that a problem with relying on professional experience when approaching Discovery is that everyone’s experience is different.
+This is a tricky one to draw conclusions from and deserves more digging but an early assumption is that a problem with relying on professional experience when approaching discovery is that everyone’s experience is different.
 It seems that this can lead to a situation where a team all believe that they understand the same thing by the term ‘discovery’ . . . but don’t understand the same thing, in reality - which can lead to dysfunction.

 ### Service Manual guidance on [discovery](https://www.gov.uk/service-manual/agile-delivery/how-the-discovery-phase-works) has limited use